JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 According to _The Urantia Book_[^1] many of our basic contemporary scientific concepts are greatly in need of revision or completely new foundations.[^2] The Big Bang (BB) Theory, the so-called Standard Interpretation of Quantum Mechanics, and also Einstein’s Relativity Theory, all need revision or overthrow.

 > It is indeed difficult to find suitable words in the English language whereby to designate and wherewith to describe the various levels of force and energy—physical, mindal, or spiritual.
 These narratives cannot altogether follow your accepted definitions of force, energy, and power.
 There is such paucity of language that we must use these terms in multiple meanings.
-In this paper, for example, the word energy is used to denote all phases and forms of phenomenal motion, action, and potential, while force is applied to the pregravity, and power to the postgravity, stages of energy.[^3] [[UB 42:2.1](/en/The_Urantia_Book/42#p2_1)] (Page 469)
+In this paper, for example, the word energy is used to denote all phases and forms of phenomenal motion, action, and potential, while force is applied to the pregravity, and power to the postgravity, stages of energy.[^3] [[UB 42:2.1](/en/The_Urantia_Book/42#p2_1)]

 ## Deficiencies in Contemporary Human Cosmology in the early twenty-first century addressed by _The Urantia Book_

-* Spectral misinterpretations of wavelength redshifts of light from outer space—the so-called Big Bang theory of universe birth in an explosion 13.6 billion years ago
+* Spectral misinterpretations of wavelength redshifts of light from outer space—the so-called Big Bang theory of universe birth in an explosion 13.6 billion years ago.

-* The assumption that the universe is a summation of pre-existent parts (unable to influence one other at faster than light speeds); it is rather one infinite Whole, “The Universe,” divided into finitely many or infinitely many parts that can then be aggregated
+* The assumption that the universe is a summation of pre-existent parts (unable to influence one other at faster than light speeds); it is rather one infinite Whole, “The Universe,” divided into finitely many or infinitely many parts that can then be aggregated.

-* The lack of a postulate of a unique fixed “center of inertia” of all matter and of each material quantum
+* The lack of a postulate of a unique fixed “center of inertia” of all matter and of each material quantum.

-* The lack of any theory of the internal spatial composition and motion of the quantum of massenergy presently represented in the standard model as a geometric point in space with energy properties or as an indefinitely extended wave with the ability when measured to instantly collapse to the place and time of the measurement
+* The lack of any theory of the internal spatial composition and motion of the quantum of massenergy presently represented in the standard model as a geometric point in space with energy properties or as an indefinitely extended wave with the ability when measured to instantly collapse to the place and time of the measurement.

-* The philosophical and scientific denial of the phenomenon of choice
+* The philosophical and scientific denial of the phenomenon of choice.

 Concerning choice, some academic departments in prestigious universities are seriously suggesting that because the energy states of our brains are subject to antecedent energy causation, personal “free will” is completely impossible.
 This is a serious error that strikes at the very dignity of human persons and their prerogatives of choice and action.
 It assumes that a person’s brain is within a closed energy system including the environment and therefore cannot “at will” escape the pre-ordained energy consequences inherent in the initial energy relationships.